Is a Career

 Transitional Jobs into the industry

 Many individuals working as private service professionals never intended to find themselves in the industry.
-It is not uncommon for an entry-level job during college to lead to a new career path.
-Common transitional roles include babysitter, housekeeper, catering staff, chauffeur, restaurant server, bartender, and concierge.
-Sometimes these roles are sought by the employee; other times, a client sees a strength or trait and offers an opportunity to transition to a private service role within their residential staff.
+It is not uncommon for a babysitting job during college to lead to a new career path as a nanny or governess.
+Common transitional skills and experience can be found through jobs such as babysitter, housekeeper, catering staff, chauffeur, restaurant server, bartender, and concierge.
+Sometimes, these roles are sought by the employee; other times, a client sees a strength or trait and offers an opportunity to transition to a private service role with their residential staff.

 Levels of service